darius/cant/overview.md

 case of this design prioritizing substitutability over specializing every subtype's interface.

 A list or sequence is a map whose keys are natural numbers.
-(Squeam calls a natural number a 'count', in its ridiculous stamp-out-jargon reform campaign.)
+(Cant calls a natural number a 'count', in its ridiculous stamp-out-jargon reform campaign.)
 There are a few extra operations like chaining two sequences.